 My friend’s observation rang true, even though at the time I was adjusting to the fact that from the outside I was the sort of person who would intimidate a younger me.
 I have recently finished reading J.D.
 Vance’s Hillbilly Elegy and Marianne Higgins’ Evidence of Things Unseen, and while neither one fully reflects my own life experiences, those novels, especially when coupled with cookbooks like Ronnie Lundy’s Victuals or Janis Owens’ Cracker Kitchen, help me see more clearly how the person I am and the people and circumstances in my life have shaped me, even as those same experiences have shaped the people around me into vastly different forms.

 I am working on a novel, and although I have successfully written short stories that were not necessarily mired in the places I have lived, I am stumbling to write with richness and depth of settings I have not truly known.
-Yes, I know they say, “Write what you know,” but to be true to the language, to know when and what character will say, “I seen him” rather than “I saw him” without condescending, to find a new way to describe the landscape of the familiar without imposing my own filter (with varies from a trite, rose-colored appreciation of trees and rivers and biscuits and fried chicken to putting folks in boxes labeled racist or Trump-supporter or meth head in order to separate myself from them).
+Yes, I know they say, “Write what you know,” but to be true to the language, to know when and what character will say, “I seen him” rather than “I saw him” without condescending, to find a new way to describe the landscape of the familiar without imposing my own filter (which varies from a trite, rose-colored appreciation of trees and rivers and biscuits and fried chicken to putting folks in boxes labeled racist or Trump-supporter or meth head in order to separate myself from them).
 J.D.
 Vance talked of the contradictions of his Mamaw, of his own family, bound by loyalty and violence and love, and I am writing my own fictional version of this life, based, as always, on pieces of people I’ve known, versions of people I’ve been.